algacss/algacss/README.md

   plugins: [
     algacss({
       important: false, /*you may want to render style inside @layer cascading inheritance*/
+      directive: 'use', /*insert 'layer' if you want a valid CSS, @layer instead of @use*/
       mode: '[data-mode={theme}]', /*you can replace it with '.{theme}-mode' */
       extract: [
         './src/**/*.html',